 Photo of Stephanie Nnadi Stephanie Nnadi

-Stephanie Nnadi is an associate in the firm’s Washington, DC office.
-As a member of Covington’s nationally recognized Election and Political Law Practice Group, Stephanie advises clients cooperating with and responding to high-profile investigations and hearings before Congress and government agencies.
-She also…
+Stephanie Nnadi is an associate in the Congressional Investigations, Election and Political Law, and White Collar Defense and Investigations Practice Groups.
+Stephanie represents clients responding to or preparing for high-profile investigations and hearings before Congress and federal agencies, particularly in matters involving significant…

-Stephanie Nnadi is an associate in the firm’s Washington, DC office.
-As a member of Covington’s nationally recognized Election and Political Law Practice Group, Stephanie advises clients cooperating with and responding to high-profile investigations and hearings before Congress and government agencies.
-She also advises clients on compliance with federal and state campaign finance, election, and lobbying laws.
-Additionally, Stephanie maintains an active pro bono practice.
+Stephanie Nnadi is an associate in the Congressional Investigations, Election and Political Law, and White Collar Defense and Investigations Practice Groups.
+Stephanie represents clients responding to or preparing for high-profile investigations and hearings before Congress and federal agencies, particularly in matters involving significant legal, political, and reputational risks.
+Stephanie also regularly assists clients in compliance with federal and state campaign finance, election, and lobbying laws.
+Additionally, Stephanie maintains an active pro bono practice focused on civil and human rights and government transparency.